Mkhambathi Nature Reserve

 Mkhambathi Nature Reserve (or Mkambati Nature Reserve) is a protected area at Lusikisiki in the Eastern Cape, South Africa.
 It is 7720 ha, with the Pondoland Marine Protected Area off its coastal edge.
 The reserve is located in the Pondoland Centre of Plant Endemism and the greater Maputaland–Pondoland–Albany Hotspot, and is covered in open grassland, dotted with patches of indigenous forest, swamp forests and flanked by the forested ravines of the Msikaba and Mtentu rivers.
+The Reserve was listed as a protected Ramsar site in 2025.

 Biodiversity

 Amphibians

 Amphibians occur in the coastal region of the reserve.